Beams logo

 Several factors push costs above the typical ranges.

-London's clay soils and variable water table significantly affect the complexity and cost of waterproofing.
-Properties in flood risk zones or close to rivers require more robust waterproofing systems and sump pump specifications.
-Your builder or a CSSW (Certificated Surveyor in Structural Waterproofing) will assess ground conditions before specifying the system.
+London's clay soils and variable water table directly affect the complexity and cost of waterproofing.
+Properties in flood-risk zones or near rivers need more robust systems and sump-pump specifications.
+A CSSW (Certificated Surveyor in Structural Waterproofing) assesses conditions before the system is specified.

 Depth of excavation

-The deeper you go, the more expensive it gets.
-Each additional 100mm of excavation depth can add £5,000–£10,000 to the project budget.
-If your existing cellar already has adequate headroom (2.3m+), accepting that height rather than digging for more is one of the most effective ways to control costs.
+The deeper you go, the more it costs — each additional 100mm of depth can add £5,000–£10,000.
+If your cellar already has 2.3m of headroom, accepting that height rather than digging for more is one of the most effective ways to control costs.

 Access constraints

-In London, narrow streets, no parking for machinery, hand excavation rather than mechanical digging, and restricted working hours all add to labour costs.
+Narrow streets, no parking for machinery, hand excavation rather than mechanical digging, and restricted working hours all add to labour.
 Central London projects regularly cost more than outer London ones.
-Hand-digging — which is required on many tightly-accessed London terraces — can significantly increase excavation costs.

 Lightwell

-Adding a lightwell — a below-ground external recess that brings natural light and ventilation into the basement — requires additional excavation, waterproofing and almost always planning permission.
-Budget £10,000–£25,000 for a lightwell, depending on size and complexity.
+A lightwell — a below-ground recess that brings in natural light and ventilation — needs extra excavation, waterproofing and almost always planning permission.
+Budget £10,000–£25,000, depending on size and complexity.

 Party Wall process

 The Party Wall Act 1996 applies to almost every London basement project.
-Surveyor fees of £1,500–£3,000 per neighbouring property affected are typical, and complex cases can cost more.
+Surveyor fees of £1,500–£3,000 per neighbouring property are typical, and complex cases cost more.

-A basic shell and core finish will cost less than a high-specification fit-out with bespoke joinery, wet room, underfloor heating and premium finishes.
-High-end fit-out adds £15,000–£30,000 or more over standard finishes.
+A basic shell-and-core finish costs far less than a high-specification fit-out with bespoke joinery, a wet room, underfloor heating and premium finishes.

 • VAT — add 20% to all net figures.

-• Interior fit-out — flooring, decoration, bathroom, kitchen or bar specification, furniture and storage.
+• Interior fit-out — flooring, decoration, bathroom and storage.

-A basement conversion in London typically adds 10–20% to your property's value.
-In prime central London postcodes, the uplift can be higher.
+A basement conversion typically adds 10–20% to your property's value

-Get a free estimate and speak to a Beams planner - no commitment and no sales pressure.
+Get a free estimate range for your property — no commitment, no sales pressure.